Custody / Visitation Modification

 Changing circumstances often lead parents to become more flexible with their child custody and visitation agreements after an arrangement has already been approved.
 This flexibility may seem beneficial at first, and it's certainly easier to develop an informal agreement with a child's other parent, but informal agreements often develop into problems.
 For the long-term benefit of the children and parents, any modifications to custody and visitation must be approved by the court.

 If you and your child's other parent find that your original child custody agreement is no longer appropriate, consider taking your custody case back to court to seek a modification of the custody order.
 By seeking a formal modification, you are protecting yourself, your child and your working relationship with the other parent.
 For help with this process, call an attorney who has been successfully navigating the California family courts for more than three decades.

-For legal advice, guidance and aggressive representation that will always put your child's best interests first, call San Jose divorce attorney John S. Yohanan at (408) 297-0700 or via our online form.
+For legal advice, guidance and aggressive representation that will always put your child's best interests first, call Calaveras County divorce attorney John S. Yohanan at (408) 297-0700 or via our online form.